piotr-wiszowaty/atari_xlxe_sd_cartridge/README.md

 Main silicon components:

-* buffer RAM - 32 kB of 55 ns SRAM (16 kB of which are actually used)
+* buffer RAM - 32 kB of 55 ns SRAM (16 kB + 256 B of which are actually used)
 * ARM Cortex-M0 microcontroller (NXP LPC1114)
 * MMU controlling access to SRAM from microcontroller and Atari (Xilinx XC95144XL CPLD)